An equation is a statement that two expressions are equal. It may involve one or more variables.

 The distance from Los Angeles to San Francisco is approximately 420 miles.
 How long will it take a car traveling at 60 miles per hour to go from Los Angeles to San Francisco?
 Follow the steps to solve the problem:

-2. List the given values of the variables.
+Step 2: List the given values of the variables.
+(Which variable is unknown?)

-5. Solve the equation for the unknown variable.
+Step 4: Solve the equation for the unknown variable.
+Write your answer in a sentence.

 Answer: